-You know, I get my guests in here.
-And yes, I can read about them on Facebook.
-And I get warned by my team who I've got coming in and things like that.
-But what makes you the expert on logos branding, graphic design?
+You know, I get my guests in here and yes, I can read about them on Facebook and I get warned by my team who I've got coming in and things like that.
+But what makes you the expert on logos, branding, graphic design?

-Well, when people ask me, How long have you been doing this?
-How long have you been a graphic designer, I tend to say since I was about four to about four years old and this was when my dad came home he used to work at a paper mill.
-And he came out with his big trunk foot that big trunk full of paper card of all kinds of colours, all kinds of thicknesses.
-And I think over the course of my childhood I set about drawing copying, cutting sticking did everything with this big chunk of of paper.
-And then I went on to be do graphic design as a National Diploma I did hnd in graphic design.
-My first job was a graphic designer.
-My second work there my fourth my my business, I've always been a graphic designer, essentially, she started at four.
-So that means you've been a graphic designer for what about 15 years now?
-Well, basically, how long you've been doing it?
+Well, when people ask me, how long have you been doing this?
+How long have you been a graphic designer, I tend to say since I was about four, since I was about four years old and this was when my dad came home, he used to work at a paper mill.
+And he came out with his big trunk full of paper, card, of all kinds of colours, all kinds of thicknesses.
+And I think over the course of my childhood I set about drawing, copying, cutting, sticking, did everything with this big chunk of paper.
+And then I went on to do graphic design as a National Diploma I did HND in graphic design.
+My first job was a graphic designer, my second, my third, my fourth, my business, I've always been a graphic designer, essentially.

+So you started at four.
+So that means you've been a graphic designer for what, about 15 years now?

+Well, basically.

+How long you've been doing it?

-Officially since I graduated from college 25 years now.
+Officially since I graduated from college, 25 years now.

-Okay.
 So okay, we've established your credibility, we know you've got the skills to do this.
-Who do you normally do your graphic design for or osteopaths and chiropractors out of your normal spectrum.
+Who do you normally do your graphic design for, are osteopaths and chiropractors out of your normal spectrum?

-I work for people who are really passionate about what they do very much the sort of the small business owner who just wants to get on with what they're brilliant at.
-He wants to give me give me a blank sheet of paper, give me something with nothing on it.
+I work for people who are really passionate about what they do, very much the sort of the small business owner who just wants to get on with what they're brilliant at.
+He wants to give me a blank sheet of paper, give me something with nothing on it.
 And I will create a brand.
-And essentially, that's my favourite kind of client, that somebody who would trust me and say, this, you know, do do the thing that you are really good at.
+And essentially, that's my favourite kind of client, that somebody who would trust me and say, do the thing that you are really good at.

-So we we don't we don't do graphic design here.
-Obviously, we have a stab at the things that we need small stuff that we need to do in house.
-But we've always offered people business support if they wanted in the sense that if we know the answer, we will tell them if not, we'll find someone who doesn't know the answer.
+So we we don't do graphic design here.
+Obviously, we have a stab at the things that we need, small stuff that we need to do in house.
+But we've always offered people business support if they wanted, in the sense that if we know the answer, we will tell them if not, we'll find someone who does know the answer.
 And we've had quite a few people come to us about websites and so on.
-And you I'm sure you must find the same or have the same reaction.
-That idea when people say oh, yeah, I got my son to design my website, or my daughter is on my website, because you think there's a possibility they might be a brilliant graphic designer, but there's every chance that they just learned a bit about it.
-And you end up when you still see them those really boxy websites that that look so old fashioned now.
+And I'm sure you must find the same or have the same reaction that I do when people say oh, yeah, I got my son to design my website, or my daughter is on my website, because you think there's a possibility they might be a brilliant graphic designer, but there's every chance that they just learned a bit about it.
+And you still see those really boxy websites that look so old fashioned now.
 I mean, God, they're not that old, but they do look so old fashioned.
-What's your experience of the success rate for people who do their own graphics work?
-Or have that member of the family do it?
+What's your experience of the success rate for people who do their own graphic's work?
+Or have that member of the family do it for them?